capturethemoon/Hacktoberfest-2019-celebration/TIPS.md

 I [Meghna]() would recomment you to join the dev community, attend meetups in order to meet like-minded people who'll keep you inspired and motivating.

+I [capturethemoon](https://github.com/capturethemoon) suggest that you try to do a little bit of coding each day, in order to maintain and improve your skillset.